JeffreyDinackus/JeffreyDinackus/README.md

 ![Header](./github-header-image.png)

-<p>My name is Jeffrey.
+### My name is Jeffrey.
 I am a Full Stack Developer and Sysadmin.
-I am always looking to deepen my knowledge and learn more.</p>
+I am always looking to deepen my knowledge and learn more.

 # Things I code with